 Advancing the Science of Cancer Prevention

 February is National Cancer Prevention Month.
-Please join the American Association for Cancer Research in supporting important efforts to prevent cancer.
+Please join the American Association for Cancer Research in supporting research to prevent cancer.

 February is National Cancer Prevention Month.

-Research has shown that more than 40 percent of all cancers diagnosed in the United States can be attributed to preventable causes – things like smoking, obesity, physical inactivity, and excessive exposure to the sun.
+Research has shown that more than 40 percent of all cancers diagnosed and nearly half of all deaths from cancer in the United States can be attributed to preventable causes – things like smoking, excess body weight, physical inactivity, and excessive exposure to the sun.

 As a result, steps like quitting smoking (or never starting in the first place), maintaining a healthy weight, exercising regularly, protecting your skin from the sun, and getting vaccinated against the viruses that cause certain cancers can dramatically reduce your risk of certain cancers.